Admissions process

 €5,000 for international students.

-Enrollment is confirmed once Spéos has received this deposit.
+Enrollment is confirmed upon receipt of this deposit.

-> You can pay by credit card on our secure payment page by clicking here
+> Pay tuition fees by credit card via Spéos’ secure payment page

 > Download the CVEC Procedure step-by-step guide